SimonFairbairn/PredicateComposer/README.md

 6. Alternatively, get just the predicate and use it anywhere you need a Core Data predicate (e.g. `@FetchRequest` in SwiftUI):

 		@FetchRequest(entity: Entity.entity(), sortDescriptors: [], predicate:CoreDataPredicateComposer<Entity>(EntityComposer.searchString(String)).predicate)

+PredicateComposer will take care of all the formatting and positioning of the arguments for you.

 ## Advanced Usage